 - Enjoy a superior range of air and ground imaging technologies

-- Access precise digital and topographical mapping tools
+- Get precise digital and topographical mapping data

-- The latest RPAS, drone and UAV equipment using the latest digital technology.
+- We use the latest RPAS, drone and UAV equipment to produce precise surveying outputs

 - Aerial photography and video: capture images and video footage from specific vantage points from the air.
 This can complement ground-level 3D laser scanning surveys.

 - Aerial survey: the process of collecting geomatic or other imagery from RPA’s helping provide information on many things not visible from the ground.
 This product produces results which are geometrically accurate to +/- 50mm horizontally and 50-80mm vertically.

-- Aerial Inspections: utilization of RPA’s to help access inaccessible assets and infrastructure.
+- Aerial Inspections: we can use RPA’s to access inaccessible assets and infrastructure.
 Our aerial inspection service not only offers greater efficiency but dramatically improves safety by avoiding working at heights or close to danger in order to inspect key assets.

 - Roof surveys: document the existing plant and structures, obtain a detailed level survey to show any variation in the roof or examine the conditions of the roof to identify any repairs required.